kumar-mahendra/Marketing-Analytics-Case-Study/README.md

 ©️ Mahendra Kumar, 2022

-For Feedback or suggestions connect on
+For any feedback or suggestions connect on

 [<img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white">](https://www.linkedin.com/in/kumar-mahendra/ "Mahendra Kumar")

+*You may drop a 🌟 if you like this project.
+Thank you.*